Steel-Ricciotti/Steel-Ricciotti/README.md

 - 🔭 I’m currently working on an Enterprise Implementation of SAP S4 at Enbridge Gas and a Bachelor of Computer Science Degree at the University of WIndsor.
-- 🌱 Currently learning Kafka
+- 🌱 Currently learning Airsim
-- 💬 Ask me about: Python, Azure, Databricks, React, SQL Server
+- 💬 Ask me about: Python, Azure, React, SQL Server
 ### 📫 How to reach me

 <p>Email me at steel.ricciotti@gmail.com or contact me on Linkedin at